mlukasie/Python-Toolkit-Playground/README.md

 * Seaborn
 * Tensorflow

-It can also serve as sort of lookup table if I want a refresher on how things work
+It can also serve as sort of cheat sheet if I want a refresher on how things work